Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Introduction

 Secondly, primacy bias \cite{primacy}, the tendency of deep RL agents to overfit early training experiences, poses another potential source of reward overoptimization.
 To this end, we investigate the neuron states as internal indicators of primacy bias.
 Although \citet{dormant} suggest that dormant neurons in deep RL agents have a negative effect on the model capacity and resetting dormant neurons reduces this effect, we surprisingly discover that dormant neurons instead act as an adaptive regularization against reward overoptimization, while active neurons appear to be susceptible to the primacy bias towards this phenomenon.

-Motivated by the above observations, we propose Temporal Diffusion Policy Optimization with critic active neuron Reset (TDPO-R), a novel policy gradient algorithm that exploits the temporal inductive bias of intermediate timesteps and mitigates the primacy bias stemming from active neurons.
-Specifically, TDPO-R assigns each intermediate timestep a temporal reward which is derived by learning a temporal critic function.
-The diffusion model and the temporal critic are then optimized simultaneously via gradient descent with per-timestep updates.
-Accordingly, the alignment between the temporal rewards and the per-timestep gradient updates not only mitigates reward overoptimization, but also improves sample efficiency by balancing the update frequency and the optimization stability.
-To counteract the primacy bias, we present a periodic reset strategy for active neurons rather than dormant ones, which further alleviates the reward overoptimization problem.
+Motivated by the above observations, we propose Temporal Diffusion Policy Optimization with critic active neuron Reset (TDPO-R), a novel policy gradient algorithm that exploits the temporal inductive bias inherent in the denoising process of diffusion models and mitigates the primacy bias stemming from active neurons.
+As illustrated in Figure~\ref{TDPO}, to exploit the temporal inductive bias, TDPO-R assigns each intermediate denoising timestep a temporal reward, which is derived by learning a temporal critic function.
+The diffusion model and the temporal critic are then optimized simultaneously via gradient descent with a per-timestep update strategy.
+Accordingly, the consistent temporal granularity between the temporal rewards and the per-timestep gradient updates not only mitigates reward overoptimization, but also improves sample efficiency by striking a balance between update frequency and stability.
+To counteract the primacy bias, TDPO-R employs a periodic reset strategy that specifically targets active neurons within the critic, further alleviating the reward overoptimization problem.